Abolish the Electoral College? The filibuster? Both? 2020 hopefuls pitch major structural changes

 "Yes, let's abolish the Electoral College," O'Rourke said.
 "If we got rid of the Electoral College, we’d get a little bit closer to one person, one vote in the United States of America."

-Sen. Kirsten Gillibrand, D-N.Y., mentioned that earlier that day before arriving at the forum, she introduced legislation that would abolish the Electoral College.
+Sen. Kirsten Gillibrand, D-N.Y., mentioned that, before arriving at the forum, she had introduced legislation on Monday that would abolish the Electoral College.

 O’Rourke, Warren and other candidates also forcefully rejected the influence of money in politics, and called for constitutional amendments to overturn the Supreme Court's Citizens United decision, which allowed for the creation of super PACs, and to guarantee voting rights.